The Best Kitchener Waterloo Neighbourhoods

 There are a lot of things to consider.
 Best neighbourhoods for schools?
 Luxury neighbourhoods?
 Most affordable?
 What about activities, walkability, commuting, crime and public transit?
 The landfill or the airport?
 Architecture?
 And of course there’s Waterloo vs. Kitchener.

 No one neighbourhood will have a perfect score on all of these criteria.
 So I’m going to break the rankings into six categories that matter most for buyers.
 Make sure to check out my Kitchener and Waterloo neighbourhoods pages, schools and listings too.
+You can click on the slideshow images below to visit each of these neighbourhoods.

 Best kitchener Neighbourhoods